carnaby-solutions/matomo-enhanced-attribution/README.md

 valuable visitors?

-The Enhanced Attribution plugin for Matomo provides insights into goal conversions by combining goal URLs with visitor (device type & location) and traffic source data (source, medium, campaign.
+The Enhanced Attribution plugin for Matomo provides insights into goal conversions by combining goal URLs with visitor (device type & location) and traffic source data (source, medium, campaign).

 Fetch the data via Matomo's API for detailed analysis or view the web report for quick insights.